-The application deadline for freshman students for Fall 2021 has passed, however, transfer students are still being considered on a rolling basis.
-The recommended deadline for Spring 2022 for freshman and transfer students is Nov 1, 2021.
+The application deadline for first-year students for Fall 2021 has passed, however, transfer students are still being considered on a rolling basis.
+The recommended deadline for Spring 2022 for first-year and transfer students is Nov 1, 2021.
 Merit scholarships and financial aid are still available for all terms.

 If you will not be taking 4 or more college courses during your deferral (gap) year or semester, then your scholarship award will remain the same.
 A FAFSA submission is required again for need-based financial aid consideration, but if your financial situation remains similar, you can expect a similar financial aid award next year.